 - Most of all, you deserve a dedicated full-time campaigner to advocate for Ontario’s remaining wild areas.

-The Fund for a Wilder Ontario means expanded infrastructure so our outreach team can reach more people and increase actions they take to build momentum for environmental protection.
-You deserve an expanded team who can monitor what’s going on across the province, bringing that research and information back to communities in education and actions so that together we can keep our government accountable and stand up against attacks on nature.
+The Fund for a Wilder Ontario means expanded infrastructure so our outreach team and our Ontario-based canvass team can reach thousands of you each year to give updates on campaign advances and offer you opportunities to increase actions taken to build momentum for environmental protection.
+You deserve a team who can monitor what’s going on across the province, bringing that research and information back to communities in education and actions so that together we can keep our government accountable and stand up against attacks on nature.
 Together our voices are amplified.
 Together we make change.

-Will you consider a donation today to keep our boots on the ground in Ontario full-time?
+Will you consider a donation today to keep boots on the ground, in the field, online, in the streets and at the leg?

 What we'll do?

 You and I don’t want logging in our provincial parks or agricultural waste disrupting our sensitive lakes and waterways.
 You don’t want a government that ignores the climate emergency we are facing with ongoing cuts to clean energy initiatives and national climate solutions.

-With a full-time Wilderness Committee campaigner, we can monitor what’s going on across the province and use this research to keep our governments accountable.
+We monitor what’s going on across the province and use this research to keep our governments accountable.
 We use our grassroots advocacy model to amplify the work of local groups and First Nations, work closely with allies to further outreach on current campaigns for bees and pollinator protection, climate change and park logging.
-We can challenge the current government’s gutting of environmental legislation and ensure international reports on climate, biodiversity protection, Indigenous rights and species at-risk decline are linked to local wilderness and wildlife issues on a daily basis.
+We challenge the current government’s gutting of environmental legislation and ensure international reports on climate, biodiversity protection, Indigenous rights and species at-risk decline are linked to local wilderness and wildlife issues on a daily basis.

 Preserving Wilderness Areas